nixworks/public/news/2009/08/10/README.md

 ##### Namibia
 ### [ Two Namibians and a Chinese who are suspected in a corruption investigation involving a firm linked to the son of China's President Hu Jintao appear in a Windhoek court asking to be released on bail. ](/news/2009/08/10/two-namibians-and-a-chinese-who-are-suspected-in-a-corruption-investigation-involving-a-firm-linked-to-the-son-of-china-s-president-hu-jint.md)
-_Context: Windhoek, Hu Jintao, Namibia, China, Chinese President_
+_Context: China, Chinese President, Hu Jintao, Windhoek, Namibia_

 ## [Previous Day...](/news/2009/08/9/index.md)